Hobstarr/douglas-adams-audio-bot/README.md

 # Douglas Adams Bot - interaction through speech.

-### speech to text, custom gpt template, text to speech. #OpenAI API.
+### speech to text, custom gpt template, text to speech. #langchain / openai.

-Simple question-answering CLI bot that can run using CLI.
+Simple question-answering CLI bot that uses Douglas Adams character to respond.

 The script uses speech recognition to listen to a query from a user.
 The audio is then transcribed and then passed to a custom Douglas Adams themed openai call.